bluemelodia/Lists/README.md

 - Encrypt usernames/passwords?
 Expire the session after 15 minutes.
 - Confirm that user sessions are lasting the expected amount of time.
 - Fix this issue on home: ERROR TypeError: object null is not iterable (cannot read property Symbol(Symbol.iterator))
-- Show user session warnings?
-The countdown would have to be on the client side from the time of login.

 ## Navigation